 We love children, and we believe God loves them too.
 All people and all ages are welcome in our Sunday Services.
 Therefore, we welcome and encourage parents to include their children in worship as part of the church community.
 However, we also understand the need for wiggles.
-If it is easier for you to worship, we have a staffed nursery for our youngest children to safely play.
+If it is easier for you to worship, we have a staffed nursery for our youngest children to play safely.

-At John Knox we want to worship God with all our that we are.
+At John Knox, we want to worship God with all that we are.
 We bring our emotions--hurts and joys--and our preferences.
 However, we do not wish for something like our personal preferences to distract from a meaningful encounter with the triune God.
 Therefore, you will find music with lyrics that are meaningful, impactful, and biblically accurate.
 We sing songs and hymns that span over 2,500 years of church history!

-Worship: Centered Around God's Word
+Worship: Guided By God's Word

-- The Sermon will passionately unpack a passage of the Bible,
+- The Sermon will passionately unpack a passage of the Bible